A Boston Terrier Pitbull Mix, also known as a Bullypit or Boston Pit mix, is a cross between a Boston Terrier and a Pitbull.

 Lastly, this doggie can also experience health issues such as hereditary heart and digestive system diseases.

-Pros and Cons of Adopting a Boston Terrier Pitbull Mix Pup
+Pros and Cons of Owning a Boston Terrier Pitbull Mix

 Like any other canine crossbreed, the Boston Pit mix has some pros and cons.

-- The pup has a short coat that is easy to clean and maintain
+- They have a short, smooth coat that is easy to maintain.

 What Is the Pricing for A Boston Terrier Pitbull Mix Doggie?